Samdanieldeveloper/Samdanieldeveloper/README.md

 - 👋 Hi, I’m @Samdanieldeveloper
 - 👀 I’m interested in ...
-Development of the world
+Development
 - 🌱 I’m currently learning ...
 Computer
 - 💞️ I’m looking to collaborate on ...
-Intellects
+Every curious persons
 - 📫 How to reach me ...
 LinkedIn, gitHub

 <!---